Uzo-Hill/enterprise-sql-mcp/README.md

 - Add a chart-generation tool so results render as visuals instead of raw text/JSON
 - Extend the schema with `warehouses` and `inventory` tables to support stock-level questions
-- Add a query audit log tool for traceability
+- Add a query audit log tool for traceability — who asked what, when, and how many rows returned
+- Move database credentials out of source code into environment variables or a secrets manager
+- Implement per-user authentication with role-based access control, so different roles see different data
+- Add column-level access restrictions to protect sensitive fields even within otherwise-accessible tables
 - Containerize the full stack (MySQL + server) with Docker Compose for one-command setup
 - Deploy as a remote MCP server (HTTP/SSE transport) instead of local stdio only